dragomano/Light-Portal/website/docs/how-to/create-layout.md

 You can create as many such layouts as you want.
 Use `debug.latte` and other layouts in `/Themes/default/LightPortal/layouts` directory as examples.

-To customize stylesheets, create a file `light_portal_custom.css` in the `/Themes/default/css` directory:
+To customize stylesheets, create a file `portal_custom.css` in the `/Themes/default/css` directory:

 ```css {3}
 /* Custom layout */